colors-lab/Baxter/README.md

-# Baxter
+# setup/
-Includes baxter setup documentation and examples
+- A guide to setup the robot for the first time locally.
+- Robot face application.